-The most important thing for customer service team leaders to keep in mind is compassion.
-There is nothing that is more essential than caring about staff, customers, and associates.
+When people are under pressure, the most important thing for customer service team leaders to keep in mind is compassion: for both support agents and their customers.

-How do we show compassion?
-Here are some ways to show you care:
+Here are some ways to show you care.

-Instill daily habits in your team to help them get through this crisis.
-Here are some habits Maxine recommends:
+Instill daily habits in your team to help them get through stressful times.
+Here are some that Maxine recommends: